Symptoms (Ashley Tisdale album): Concept and lyrical content

 Tisdale had been silently fighting anxiety and depression for years, so working on the album was therapeutic for her.
 She wanted each song of the album to discuss a symptom of anxiety and depression in an implicit way so the songs could have other meanings as well.
 She elaborated by describing the song "Love Me & Let Me Go", which "has the undertones of me talking about my journey with anxiety and depression, but... it could be about a boyfriend, it doesn't have to be about that".
 When asked by Paper magazine on November 9, 2018, what had inspired her to record the album, Tisdale claimed:

 Promotion

 The album was supported by the lead single, "Voices in My Head", released on November 8, 2018, and later by a second and final single, "Love Me & Let Me Go", released on January 25, 2019.
 On April 11, 2019, Tisdale tweeted the pre-order link for the album, which also revealed the track list.
-On May 2, 2019, Tisdale performed on The Late Late Show with James Corden where she sung lead single “Voices In My Head” to promote the album.
+On May 2, 2019, Tisdale performed on The Late Late Show with James Corden where she sang lead single “Voices In My Head” to promote the album.